batdowg/cbs/CONTEXT.md

 - **Mail & Notification settings** store SMTP configuration and manage processor assignments mapping (Region, Processing type) → Users for future notifications.
   - Processors render in a table with columns **Region**, **Type**, and **Processors**.
+  - Rows auto-populate for every existing Region × {Digital, Physical, Simulation}; only user assignments are editable.
-  - Each row shows assigned users as removable chips and allows adding more via a user selector.
+  - Each row shows assigned users as removable chips and supports adding multiple users at once via a searchable selector.
+Duplicates are prevented.
   - Access requirements are unchanged and saving assignments triggers no notifications.
 - **Magic links are disabled.** Any legacy endpoints must return HTTP 410 Gone or redirect to sign-in.
 - Prework & account-invite emails include: **URL, username (email), temp password** (`KTRocks!` or `KTRocks!CSA`).